-Figure 16.1 shows how JacORB interprets the timing policies in the course of a single request.
+Figure 18.1 shows how JacORB interprets the timing policies in the course of a single request.

 - As soon as the ORB receives control (prior to marshaling), it converts any RelativeRequestTimeoutPolicy or RelativeRoundtripTimeoutPolicy to an absolute value, by adding the relative value to the current system time. - The ORB then checks whether Request End Time or Reply End Time have already elapsed.
 If so, no invocation is made, and an org.
 OORBA.TIMEOUT is thrown to the client. - After the ORB has sent the request, it waits for a reply until Reply End Time has elapsed.
 If it receives no reply before that, the request is discarded and an org.omg.CORBA.TIMEOUT thrown to the client.
-(JacORB does not currently cancel the outstanding request, it simply discards the reply, should one arrive after the timeout has elapsed.)1
+(JacORB does not currently cancel the outstanding request, it simply discards the reply, should one arrive after the timeout has elapsed.)

-1Note that if there is no connection to the server yet, other timeouts are applied first, configured by the properties
+&lt;sup>1Note that if there is no connection to the server yet, other timeouts are applied first, configured by the properties jacorb.connection.client.connect\timeout and jacorb.retries.
+If connection establishment fails, control does not return to the client until these timeouts have expired, even if this is later than Reply

-Figure 16.1: Timing Policies in JacORB
+Figure 18.1: Timing Policies in JacORB

 - On the server side (before demarshaling), the ORB checks whether the Request End Time has already elapsed.
 If so, the request is not delivered to the target, and an org.omg.CORBA.TIMEOUT is thrown back to the client. - Optionally, the server-side ORB may also check at this point whether the Reply End Time has already elapsed, and not actually invoke the target in this case (throwing back an org.omg.CORBA.TIMEOUT to the client as well).
 Since the Reply End Time would then be checked both on the client and the server side, this requires that the clocks on both machines are synchronized at least to the same order of magnitude as the timeout itself.
-This check is therefore off by default, and may be enabled by setting the property jacorb.poa.check_reply_end_time to "on". - If the request proceeds, the ORB waits until the Request Start Time has been reached, if one was specified, and has not already elapsed.
+This check is therefore off by default, and may be enabled by setting the property jacorb.poa.check\reply\end\time to "on". - If the request proceeds, the ORB waits until the Request Start Time has been reached, if one was specified, and has not already elapsed.
 After that, the request is delivered to the target. - After the target invocation has returned, the ORB may optionally check whether the Reply End Time has now elapsed.
-Similar to the check prior to the target invocation, this check is also optional and controlled by the property jacorb.poa.check_reply_end_time (see discussion above).
+Similar to the check prior to the target invocation, this check is also optional and controlled by the property jacorb.poa.check\reply\end\time (see discussion above).
 If the check is enabled, and the Reply End Time is found to have elapsed at this point, the ORB sends an org.omg.CORBA.TIMEOUT back to the client, rather than the actual reply. - If the reply arrives at the client before Reply End Time has elapsed, the ORB waits until Reply Start Time has been reached, if one was specified, and has not already elapsed.
 After that, the reply is delivered back to the client.